-Linux File Permissions Tutorial
+Linux Permissions Explained

 Introduction

 Linux, like other Unix-like operating systems, allows multiple users to work on the same server simultaneously without disrupting each other.
+Individuals sharing access to files pose a risk of exposing classified information or even data loss if other users access their files or directories.

-Individuals sharing access to files pose a risk exposing classified information or even data loss if other users access their files or directories.
-To address this, Unix added the file permission feature to specify how much power each user has over a given file or directory.
+To address this issue, Unix added the file permission feature to specify how much power each user has over a given file or directory.

 In this tutorial, you will learn how to view and change file permissions in Linux.

-Check File Permissions in Linux
+How to Check Permissions in Linux

-Check Permissions using GUI
+Check Permissions Using GUI

-Navigate to the second tab in the window, labeled Permissions.
+2. Click the second tab labeled Permissions.

-• Owner (the user who created the file/directory)
+• Owner (the user who created the file/directory).

-• Group (to which the owner belongs to)
+• Group (which the owner belongs to).

-• Others (all other users)
+• Others (all other users).

 For each file, the owner can grant or restrict access to users according to the categories they fall in.

-Check Permissions in Command-Line with Ls Command
+Check Permissions in Command-Line with ls Command

 ls -l [file_name]